-• Default Values: If actual emissions cannot be adequately determined, default values are used.
-For electricity, these are based on the average emission factor of the EU electricity grid, the grid of the country of origin, or the CO2 factor of price-setting sources in the country of origin.
+- Actual Values: Importers can use actual emissions factors for specific electricity generators if there is a direct line between the installation and the electricity source, or if a PPA is in place for a given amount of electricity. - Default Values: For electricity, these are based on the average emission factor of the EU electricity grid, the grid of the country of origin, or the CO2 factor of price-setting sources in the country of origin.
+While simple, the Commission notes that "this methodology limits the recognition of non-EU countries' decarbonization efforts.